jepietryga/RapidVisualization/README.md

 # RapidVisualization
-Repository holding code and data for "Rapid Visualization of 3D Nanomaterials"
+Repository holding code and data for "Rapid Holographic Display of 3D Nanomaterials"